The Legend of Lizzie Borden: Plot

-On August 4, 1892, Bridget Sullivan, the maid, summons neighbor Mrs. Churchill to the Borden residence, where Lizzie Borden meets her at the door coldly stating, “Mrs. Churchill, do come in, someone has killed father.”
-Andrew Borden’s body reclines on the living room sofa with multiple hatchet wounds across his face.
-Police arrive to examine Andrew’s body, and upon searching the house, Mrs. Churchill and Bridget find the body of Abby Borden, Lizzie’s stepmother, hacked to death in the guest room.
+On August 4, 1892, Bridget Sullivan, the maid, summons neighbor Mrs. Churchill to the Borden residence, where Lizzie Borden meets her at the door coldly stating, "Mrs. Churchill, do come in, someone has killed father."
+Andrew Borden's body reclines on the living room sofa with multiple hatchet wounds across his face.
+Police arrive to examine Andrew's body, and upon searching the house, Mrs. Churchill and Bridget find the body of Abby Borden, Lizzie's stepmother, hacked to death in the guest room.

 Neighbors flock to surround the house.
 Emma Borden, 9 years older than 31-year-old Lizzie, returns from Fairhaven, where she was away staying with friends.
 Emma directly asks Lizzie if she killed father, which Lizzie denies.
 Lizzie is given morphine to sedate her and answers police questions inconsistently.

 At the funeral Lizzie is criticized for not wearing black or showing grief.
 Lizzie is informed that she is a suspect, and an inquest is held.

 At the inquest Bridget says she and Lizzie were the only ones in the house, besides the victims, the day of the murder.
 Mr. Borden left for downtown, and Mrs. Borden received a note—that nobody ever saw—asking Abby to care for an unnamed sick friend.
 As instructed by Mrs. Borden, Bridget was outside the house, with the doors locked, washing windows at the time of the murders.
-Bridget didn’t see anyone come to the house until Mr. Borden came home at about 10:45 and took a nap on the sofa.
-Bridget lay down for a nap as the city hall clock struck 11 o’clock, but 3 or 4 minutes later Lizzie called out after discovering Andrew’s body.
+Bridget did not see anyone come to the house until Mr. Borden came home at about 10:45 and took a nap on the sofa.
+Bridget lay down for a nap as the city hall clock struck 11 o'clock, but 3 or 4 minutes later Lizzie called out after discovering Andrew's body.

 Lizzie listens as her trial verdict is announced.

-Lizzie testifies that she called her stepmother Abby “mother” when she was a child but began to call her “Mrs. Borden” later, without explaining why.
+Lizzie testifies that she called her stepmother Abby "mother" when she was a child but began to call her "Mrs. Borden" later, without explaining why.
 Lizzie changed her story several times, unsure whether she was upstairs or downstairs when her father came home.
 She claimed to have last seen Abby 1 hour and 30 minutes before her body was discovered.
 Nobody saw the note to Abby or saw her return home.
 Andrew was in the house 15 to 20 minutes while Lizzie was in the barn looking for an iron sinker for her fishing line for a trip the following Monday.
 Lizzie cannot explain how someone unknown killed Abby an hour and half before, while both Bridget and Lizzie were around, then killed Andrew during the 20 minutes or so that she was in the barn and Bridget was preparing to nap.
 The magistrate judges Lizzie probably guilty and orders Lizzie committed to await trial.